netniV/racktables-tasks/README.md

 ### Interval examples

-It should be noted that, as with relative formats, adding months can result in n unexpected shift in days when added to a date where the day is beyond the 28th.
+It should be noted that, as with relative formats, adding months can result in an unexpected shift in days when added to a date where the day is beyond the 28th.

 Format | Description
 ---: | :---